 In addition, it must be assured that at least 50

 percent of the applicant’s time will be spent in

 - In addition to the application form, the applicant

-must submit an NIH-style biosketch and a detailed
+must submit NIH-style biosketches for himself and any other participants, a detailed

-research plan up to eight pages in length and must propose a budget for the five-year period of the
+research plan up to eight (8) pages in length and propose a budget for the five-year period of the

 award.
 The applicant also is required to submit a